dingo-d/wordpress-docker/Readme.md

 make docker-up
 ```

+### Production settings

+Some settings like `nginx.conf` and `php.ini` (especially the opcache settings) need to be modified for production.
+You should coordinate with your devops when working on production environment.

 ## :bullseye: Additional services

 You can add additional services in your `docker-compose.yml` if you want to.
 The `.env.example` contains the environment variables for `redis` and `mailhog` services.
 To use them, add them to your `docker-compose.yml` file under `services` like